Golden (Brandon Beal song)

 "Golden" is a single by American singer and songwriter Brandon Beal, featuring vocals from Danish band Lukas Graham.
 The song was released as a digital download in Denmark on 5 February 2016 through Then We Take the World and Universal Music Denmark.
 The song peaked at number one on the Danish Singles Chart.
-The song has also charted in Norway, Germany and Sweden.
+The song also charted in Norway, Germany and Sweden.

 Music video

 A music video to accompany the release of "Golden" was first released onto YouTube on 11 February 2016.
 The video is based on a true story of Brandon's life leading up to his music career.